 Pack a BUFF Multifunctional Headwear – protects your neck and face from sun burn, wind and weather.
 Get a funky one, mine is a South African flag, awesome for photos!

-Gaiters – Waterproof Windproof Warm Shoes Cover.
-On this hike gaitors are very important to keep mud out of your shoes!
+Gaiters – Waterproof Windproof Warm Shoes Covers are great on the West Coast trail to keep mud out of your shoes!

 Microfibre towels take almost no space, are light and dry easy so that they won’t get moldy and start smelling.
-Active Roots Microfiber Travel Towel
+Quick Dry Microfiber Travel Towel

 Travel wet wipes are very handy to replace a shower, we have been sitting in our tent ‘washing’ with these on countless hikes.

 Hand cleaner easier than finding a tap and soap to wash your hands if you want to eat.

 - imodium for an upset stomach

 - rehydrate (isotonic drink) for when you are dehydrated and helps with cramping